2020 BMW M3 — Carivo review Representative photo — may show another model year

 About the 2020 BMW M3

-The 2020 BMW M3 is a sports that earns a Carivo score of 7.6/10 — rated Recommended.
+Our scoring places the 2020 BMW M3 at 7.6/10 overall, which translates to a Recommended rating for this sports.
 Its strongest dimension is Performance at 9.3/10, while Reliability at 6.3/10 is where it trails the competition most noticeably.
 It's a solid all-rounder that delivers across most dimensions without obvious deal-breakers.

 Performance is a genuine highlight at 9.3/10.
 The BMW M3 delivers engaging driving dynamics — responsive handling, meaningful power delivery, and a drivetrain that rewards spirited driving without sacrificing daily usability.
-Technology scores 8.3/10 — one of the stronger tech packages in the segment.
-Expect a responsive infotainment system, broad smartphone integration, and a solid suite of driver-assistance features.
+The cabin tech earns 8.3/10 — infotainment, smartphone integration, and driver-assistance are all close to the best this class offers.

 Priced from $67,672–$88,830, 16 MPG, seating 5, the BMW M3 sits in the luxury tier of the sports market.
 The value score of 6.6/10 is a red flag — comparable alternatives offer meaningfully more for the same outlay.
 Shop the segment before deciding.
 At 6 years old, resale value, parts availability, and whether a successor model has improved on its weak points are all worth investigating before committing.